nadeemlab/smprofiler/README.md

 ![alt](docs/image_assets/f12.png)

-> [!NOTE]
+### <a id="save-and-share"></a> 2.
+Save and share results
-> :clipboard: You can **save results like this for later** by copying the URL in the address bar.
+:clipboard: You can **share or save results like this for later** by copying the URL in the address bar.
 In fact, this result is highlighted on the study summary page.
 Try reproducing it by following the first link as shown below.

 ![alt](docs/image_assets/f13.png)